New York Sues Charter Over Slow Internet Speeds

 I would love to see them nailed hard for this, prompting cities in their little mini-monopolies to follow suit all across the country.
 They won't, bribes will be paid and it will go away.
 But man, wouldn't it be sweet if it did happen.

-Better Summary for Nerds (Score:4, Interesting)
+Better Summary for Nerds (Score:5, Interesting)

 Charter customers with 100+Mbps plans were leased old-spec modems that couldn't support those speeds.
 Charter promised the FCC that it would swap the modems, and the FCC excluded speedtest results from these users from national averages.
 Fast forward: Charter didn't switch the modems.
 Now NY State is suing it for defrauding customers.